Belmont–Paul Women's Equality National Monument: Renovations to the Belmont House

 The structure was renamed the Alva Belmont House during the NWP's national convention, which opened on December 6, 1929.
 Renovations to the structure began in August 1929.
 It is unclear if Columbus, Ohio, architect Florence Kenyon Hayden Rector or local D.C. decorator Madeleine McCandless designed and implemented the changes, but the Historic American Buildings Survey concludes that McCandless probably oversaw the improvements.
 These included a new window and door in the first floor on the east side, double doors in the west side, a new window on the second floor on the east side, a new bathroom on the second floor, and a new window on the second floor on the west side.
 These renovations cost about $30,000.
 Additionally, the NWP purchased two additions to the site at a total cost of about $19,000 to $20,000.
 When the Old Capitol was demolished, women from the NWP showed up with wheelbarrows to rescue bricks from the structure, which they then used to pave the patio in the Belmont House garden.
 A bronze plaque was affixed to the exterior of the house after the renovations were complete in December 1930, marking the official dedication of Alva Belmont House.
-The renovations converted the private residence to a multipurpose living and working space where NWP's leader and main strategist, Alice Paul, and others lived and worked.
+The renovations converted the private residence to a multipurpose living and working space where NWP's leader and main strategist, Alice Paul, and others, including Iris Calderhead, lived and worked.